 Configuring Gmail Archiving

-To include archived Gmail data in your NetGovern
+You can archive emails and attachments in Gmail.
+To include archived Gmail content in your

-To perform searches on archived Gmail content, configure and run an Indexing job first—see Configuring Indexing for Gmail.
+To perform searches on archived Gmail content, configure and run an Email Indexing job first—see Configuring Gmail Indexing.
 An Index Job is not required if you only want to archive Gmail data for compliance reasons, and do not intend to search the data.

 It is not necessary to create a policy in NetGovern to guide this job.